 From jackets to blankets to onesies to dog sweaters, fleece is a bit of a miracle product.
-Well, if humans can create miracles — fleece is made from petroleum, and was engineered by the fabric gods of the 1970’s.
-Fleece is synonomous with cozy, and fleece jackets offer a solid synthetic layer of warmth, breathability, and style for backcountry and frontcountry use.
+Well, if humans can create miracles — fleece is made from petroleum and was engineered by the fabric gods of the 1970s.
+Fleece is synonymous with cozy, and fleece jackets offer a solid synthetic layer of warmth, breathability, and style for backcountry and frontcountry use.

 Below you’ll find every element of fleece jackets explored, from the oil-drenched history to best uses for different Backpacker Types.
 We aim to offer some very specific questions too: What is fleece fabric?
 Is fleece warm?
 Is fleece breathable?
 And what’s recycled fleece?
 We cover so much there’s a handy table of contents below to help you navigate the high loft (inherently treacherous) waters of fleece: